 - Bonds– the kind from our government, not corporate bonds.
 Though the interest rates are pretty dismal, like 0.65 to 1.39% for Canada Savings Bonds.

 Basically, anything safe.
 I know that you won’t beat inflation with these dismal interest rates, but since the goals are short term, it doesn’t matter that much.
-Unless you don’t mind that you might not get your principle amount you invested back and unless you’re 100% sure where the market is going (if you have a crystal ball or access to psychic friends who can tell you if the market will go up in the next year), it can be kind of risky to put your money in the stock market.
+Unless you don’t mind that you might not get your principle amount you invested back and unless you’re 100% sure where the market is going (if you have a crystal ball or access to psychic friends who can tell you if the market will go up in the next year), it can be kind of risky to put your money in your Questrade account and play the stock market.
 For example, although I invested in dividend investments (SLF.TO) paying me a 4.7% annual dividend yield (paying me about $112 a year) a few months back, I am currently down $250 from my initial investment.
 That means, by the end of the year, if it stays at the current price (which is highly unlikely and difficult to predict because I don’t have any psychic friends with stock market specialties), I will be down $138 from my initial investment.
 However, this is okay for me because I don’t need that money right away and I plan to sit back and relax (and maybe pick up some more stocks if it slides down further).
 Nevertheless, the situation could be reversed and you could be making big money if you got “in” at the right time (for example, my investment in Bell has yielded me with a 25% return $1000+ from my initial investment because I bought it when the markets were slumped).
 However, of course everyone always thinks we got “in” at the right time, otherwise you wouldn’t have bought the stock in the first place, right?
 You just never know and if you’re willing to take that risk, then by all means, go ahead! 🙂

 In a nutshell, for short term goals, I’d say Cash is King.